WebAssembly/multi-value/README.md

 # Multi-value Proposal for WebAssembly

 This repository is a clone of [github.com/WebAssembly/spec/](https://github.com/WebAssembly/spec/).
-It is meant for discussion, prototype specification and implementation of a proposal to add add garbage collection support to WebAssembly.
+It is meant for discussion, prototype specification and implementation of a proposal to add support for returning multiple values to WebAssembly.

 See the [overview](proposals/multi-value/Overview.md) for a summary of the proposal.